 High K dielectric materials:

 The High K dielectric materials are needed for the storage capacitors, and nonvolatile static memory devices.
 Wherever high capacitance is required the high-K material is used.

 High K dielectric material is used between gate and the silicon in CMOS transistors to increase the capacitance of the metal and silicon.

-Conventional materials such as thermal and chemical vapour deposition (CVD) SiO2 are being replaced with new materials such as high k gate dielectrics, and carbon doped SiO2 for
+Conventional materials such as thermal and chemical vapour deposition (CVD) SiO2 are being replaced with new materials such as high k gate dielectrics, and carbon doped SiO2 for low k interlevel dielectrics.

 Some of the latest high k dielectric materials include: